-During First Quarter 2011, monthly data collection occurred at the 30 monitoring points in Rose Valley.
-In addition, quarterly groundwater samples were collected in March from three wells in Rose Valley to gather Total Dissolved Solids (TDS) data.
+During Third Quarter 2011, monthly data collection occurred at the 30 monitoring points in Rose Valley.
+In addition, quarterly groundwater samples were collected in September from three wells in Rose Valley to gather TDS data.

 As part of Phase 3 Groundwater Model Recalibration, GWE drawdown Trigger Levels have been established for certain Rose Valley monitoring wells.
 Table 2 of the 2011 ICWD Addendum for the Hay Ranch Project establishes the Trigger Level drawdown amounts compared to pre-pumping baseline GWEs for specific monitoring wells.
 Trigger Levels have been set based on an annual groundwater extraction amount of 4,839 acre-feet per year (APY).
-Based on data collected by TEAM during the March 2011 monthly monitoring event, no Trigger Levels or Maximum Acceptable Drawdowns were exceeded at Hay Ranch Project monitoring wells which have baseline and Trigger Levels established.
-Table 3 of this report compares March 2011 GWEs with pre-pumping baseline GWEs and 2011 ICWD Addendum Trigger Levels and Maximum Acceptable Drawdowns Levels for Hay Ranch Project monitoring points.